Purpose of this privacy notice

 Sharing your data outside the European Economic Area (EEA)

-We share your personal data within Earnest.
+We share your personal data with Google.
 This may involve transferring your data outside the European Economic Area

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: